JohanMabille/xtensor-finance/README.md

 The examples are built upon `xtensor-python`, we highly recommend to install it with conda:
 `conda install xtensor-python -c quantstack -c conda-forge`.

-The notebooks required additional packages for data visualization:
+The notebooks require additional packages for data visualization:

 - ipywidgets
 - bqplot